- About Us

 A score of 75% or higher is required to pass Part I. Should students not pass, they will be required to complete a re-take course.
 Completing AlcoholEdu requires passing the knowledge exam and finishing the final chapter/survey.
 Only when students have completed Chapter 4 and the final survey, will the program be considered complete.

-For students who do not complete the training by the due date (first day of classes), a hold will be placed on their student account.
+For students who do not complete the training by the due date, a hold will be placed on their student account.
 These holds will prevent students from registering for upcoming semester classes.

 An administrative hold will be placed on a students records, barring them from adding classes for the semester following the one in which they entered.
 Those completing Part I of AlcoholEdu after the deadline will have the initial hold removed.
 If Part II is not completed within 60 days (45 day wait period between Part I and Part II + 15 days) following completion of Part I, an additional hold will be placed until this section is completed.